kylln20/WRO_FE_2023-24/README.md

 The wires of the battery are connected via soldering to the circuits of the Raspberry Pi and ESC in parallel with a switch controlling the passage of electricity at the beginning of the circuit.
 This design eliminated the need for two separate batteries, saving space, simplifying our circuit, and reducing the car’s overall weight.

+##### Improvements
+Our switch is large and along with the fact that the wires connecting to the switch are too long, it ends up extending the length of our car by a couple of centimetres.
+Our design could be improved by using a smaller switch with a shorter length of wire, making the car more compact.

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/schemes/schematic.png" height="400px"> <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/wiring2.jpg" height="400px">

 #### Sensors